adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 18/2/21

+* Attended a paper presentation on [this](https://arxiv.org/abs/1908.01755) paper which uses Rashomon effect and analyses it to find simpler and more interpretable models while maintaining predictive power.

 ## 17/2/21

 * Refreshed memory about tf-df, skipgram, cbow and glove.